mgmco/sepa-xml/README.md

 // This sets the header data in the file XMLFile.setHeaderInfo({
+  messageId: '123/1',
+  initiator: 'XML Corp.'
+});

+XMLFile.setPaymentInfo({
   id: '123/1',
   method: 'TRF',
-  batchBooking: false,
   senderName: 'Acme Co.',
   senderIBAN: 'NL39 RABO 0300 0652 64',
+  batchBooking: false, // optional (default: false)
-  bic: 'RABONL2U' // optional
+  bic: 'RABONL2U'
 });

 // Add one of these for every transaction